sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Cost to use:**  For this release, MQTT Broker is available for no additional charge.
 You will be charged for routing MQTT messages through Event Grid subscriptions (https://azure.microsoft.com/en-us/pricing/details/event-grid/).

 ## Post private preview program
-When the private preview program ends, or when your tests are complete, we will provision to migrate all the MQTT brokers and corresponding data to public preview.
+When the private preview program ends, or when your tests are complete, configuration will be saved but

-However, if you prefer to cleanup the private preview configuration, you can follow these below steps.

---- To be added ---

 ## Capabilities available in this preview
 This private preview provides the following capabilities